-The State of Washington requires all drivers to carry auto liability insurance and proof of auto insurance, however, some drivers may not have enough insurance coverage to pay for all property damage and injuries caused, or they may choose to drive illegally without auto insurance.
+The State of Washington requires all drivers to carry liability insurance and proof of auto insurance, including motorcycles effective July 28, 2019.
+However, some drivers may not have enough insurance coverage to pay for all property damage and injuries caused, or they may choose to drive illegally without auto insurance.
 In the unlikely event you're involved in an auto accident with an uninsured or underinsured driver, here's what you need to know:

 - If there are injuries, immediately call 911 and request emergency assistance.